bbhunter/handbook/content/services/msrpc.md

 {{</hint>}}

-MSRPC is an interprocess communication (IPC) mechanism that allows client/server software communcation.
+MSRPC is an interprocess communication (IPC) mechanism that allows client/server softm. communcation.
 That process can be on the same computer, on the local network (LAN), or across the Internet.